 1. Diversify your diet

-A healthy digestive tract contains hundreds of different bacteria strains, each of which needs a different set of nutrients to maintain itself.
+A healthy digestive tract has hundreds of different bacteria strains, each of which needs a different set of nutrients to maintain itself.
 Studies have shown that eating a diverse diet of healthy, nutritious foods is one of the best ways to nurture a gut microbiome that is itself well-balanced and healthy.
 Too often, however, the typical Western diet is high in fat and sugar at the expense of fiber, protein and other key nutrients.
 Combat this by expanding your diet to include plenty of fresh fruits and vegetables, beans, legumes, and whole grains.

 2. Think positively and reduce your stress